50/50 Splitting vs. Percentage-Based Splitting Explained

 $30.00

-Percentage-based splitting divides expenses proportionally based on a chosen factor like income, usage, or consumption.
-Each person’s share reflects their capacity or benefit.
+Percentage-based splitting divides costs according to income, usage, or benefit.
+Each person’s share reflects their financial capacity or level of use.

 📊 Percentage Example: Same Dinner, Income-Based